-In this guide, we look at the possible causes in-depth.
-Plus, we examine how to test the air conditioning pressures and discuss the repair costs.
+In this guide, I look at the possible causes in-depth.
+I also examine how to test the air conditioning pressures and discuss the repair costs.

 1. Defective Condenser Fan